Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Limitations Conclusions

 \section{Limitations \& Conclusions}

-Our geometric loss terms, much like 2DGS, involves a trade-off between model reconstruction quality and novel-view synthesis.
-Adhering more strictly to the geometric losses in our framework can lead to over-smoothing in some areas, and at times can prohibit the movement of primitives, as triangles are more strongly attracted to each other, leaving parts of the scene under-reconstructed.
-Furthermore, due to the periodic nearest-neighbors search, the run-time for our method increases with the number of primitives.
-Because of this, it can become difficult to reconstruct very large scenes.

 In this work, we introduce a new scene representation, namely Radiant Triangle Soup (RTS).
 To the best of our knowledge, we are the first to introduce explicit 3D forces between primitives in a splatting framework, helping to coordinate the positioning of primitives to directly form surfaces.
+Modifying the weights of these forces allows for tuning between 3D reconstruction quality and novel-view synthesis quality.
+The main limitation of our current algorithm is its inability to extract watertight meshes.
+Furthermore, due to the periodic nearest-neighbors search, there is a minor increase in run-time proportional to the number of primitives.
+Please see Section~\ref{sec:sup_implementation} for more details.

-The introduction of Triangle Soup as the scene representation for radiance fields is amenable to future work in surface optimization and can be augmented to include more extensive forms of triangle connectivity and mesh evolution.
-After some modifications, our framework can also be used for optimization over watertight meshes.
-In future work, we plan to extend \network{} with modified primitive connectivity strategies and mesh post-processing refinement.
+The introduction of Triangle Soup as the underlying representation for Radiance Fields is amenable to future work in surface optimization.
+We plan to extend \network{} with modified primitive connectivity strategies and perform optimization over watertight meshes.